-7. Amendments which according to the supplementary report have obtained fewer than four votes in committee shall only be put to the vote in Parliament if this has been requested in writing before the beginning of the vote by a political group, a committee or at least twenty-three Members.
+4. Amendments which according to the supplementary report have been rejected in committee shall only be put to the vote in Parliament if this has been requested in writing by a committee or at least twenty-three Members before the expiry of the general deadline set for tabling amendments in Parliament.

-8. Except in the cases referred to in Rule 92(4), no amendment may be put to the vote in Parliament other than those which have been tabled within the time limit referred to in paragraph 1.
+5. Except in the cases referred to in Rule 92(4), no amendment may be put to the vote in Parliament other than those which have been tabled within the time limit referred to in paragraph 1.